YasmineBB/ceramics-studio-platform/README.md

 ### Media

-- The Social Cermics logo was created in [Canva](https://www.canva.com/).
+- The Social Ceramics logo was created in [Canva](https://www.canva.com/).

 - All other images used across the site were taken from [Unsplash](https://unsplash.com/), and [Pexels](https://www.pexels.com/).